Mehdi Boudar

-Mehdi Boudar (born March 2, 1980 in Annaba) is an Algerian footballer.
+Mehdi Boudar (born March 2, 1980) is an Algerian footballer.
 He currently plays for USM Annaba in the Algerian Ligue Professionnelle 2.

 Club career

 In the summer of 2010, Boudar signed a two-year contract with JSM Béjaïa, joining them on a free transfer from USM Annaba.

 International career

 On April 16, 2008, Boudar was called up to the Algerian A' National Team for a 2009 African Nations Championship qualifier against Morocco.
 He made his international debut as a substitute in the 86th minute of the return leg in Fes.